asasmith/asasmith/README.md

 ### Hi there 👋
+👀 Looking for my next role
+🔭 I’m currently working on [The Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/)
+🤔 Thinking out loud at [asasmith.dev](https://asasmith.dev/) (probably being rebuilt again)
-🌱 I’m currently learning Go
+🌱 Occasionally learning Go

 <!--
 **asasmith/asasmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.